 Allison started working at the Council as an educator in 2012.
 She then became the Council’s DSRIP program coordinator.In 2014 she started the Warren and Washington County Suicide Prevention Coalition and Chair’s the group.
 She provides extensive trainings in suicide prevention, Mental Health First Aid, SBIRT, Trauma Informed Care, and Bridges Out of Poverty.
 Allison is currently the Assistant Director and works to meet the needs of the schools and community.
 She also co chairs the Warren Washington county Criminal Justice Task Force coalition.
 Allison enjoys hiking, skiing and being with family.

-Courtney has worked at the Council for Prevention since September of 2019.
-She currently is the Program Coordinator at the council.
+Courtney joined the Council for Prevention September of 2019.
 Courtney earned a master’s in education for Grades 1-6 from the SUNY Plattsburgh Teacher Residency Program.
 Courtney has focused her educational career in Adventure Education, group management, team building and social-emotional learning.
-Courtney leads Outing Programs, as well as being an Active Parenting Trainer and Teen Intervene Guide and facilitates programming in various schools in Warren and Washington Counties.
+As the Program Coordinator, Courtney leads Outing Programs, as well as being an Active Parenting Trainer and Teen Intervene Guide.
+She also facilitates programming in various schools in Warren and Washington Counties.
 Courtney enjoys spending time with her family, camping, four-wheeling, crafting and rescuing the occasional animal.

 Krystal has worked at the Council since February 2020.
 She is a finance professional that thrives on helping others, paying it forward and going above and beyond with each and every task.
 She values learning from others, genuine conversations and believes in kindness above all.
 Krystal earned her Bachelors in Psychology from SUNY Plattsburgh and her Master’s in Business Administration specializing in Healthcare Administration and Human Resource Management from The Forbes School of Business at Ashford University.
 Krystal has over 12 years of financial knowledge with her main focus being in non for profit accounting and management, increasing business profitability and growth as well as recognizing that human capital is a company’s greatest asset.
 Krystal has built multiple businesses from the ground up and puts much of her time into these ventures.
 Some things she enjoys are fostering relationships and kiddos, volunteering, and managing her businesses.
 In her spare time you can usually find her completing a project around the house, spending time with family and friends or going on a new adventure with her son.